 Over the years the Society has been involved in many activities including:

 Having guest speakers at many of our meetings from Dr. George Winn's projected images of photo postcards of New Prague through his dental camera, to most recently having Vic Ruhland discuss the history of Union Hill to a packed house.

 Sponsored bus tours throughout MN and WI to interesting historical locations; and conducted walking tours highlighting New Prague’s history.

 Sponsored Annual Christmas Concerts at the Park Ballroom

-In conjunction with St. Wenceslaus Church, we initiated the “Vanoci” Christmas Concerts including a sit-down dinner.
+In conjunction with St. Wenceslaus Church, we initiated the “Vanocni” Christmas Concerts including a sit-down dinner.
 These popular concerts were produced 5 times over a 10-year period.

 We took the lead in raising funds to restore the historic Centennial Log Cabin in Memorial Park.
 It allows us to store and display many early settler artifacts.
 We open it for educational programs for students along with having it open during many community events.
 Recently, we added a rough shed next door to serve as an agricultural interpretive center.

 Through a generous donation from the Komarek family, the NPAHS has a home in the library, enabling us to conduct meetings and present a rotating display of historic artifacts.
 It also allows us to store a growing collection of photographs, oral histories, city documents, and anything worthy of preserving.
 A BIG thanks to the community for proving much of this!!